John Wheaton, Executive Director

 I am so excited to be working at InnerCity Tennis.
 The mission to give back to the community and to give kids a chance no matter what their economic or social position, is what I’m all about!

-Kathy is ICT’s Head Coach of 12U Development.
-She has decades of experience coaching junior and college tennis, and enjoyed an illustrious playing career, competing for the UCLA Bruins and playing on the pro tour.
+Kathy has decades of experience coaching junior and college tennis, and enjoyed an illustrious playing career, competing for the UCLA Bruins and playing on the pro tour.

-Kyle Buchmeier, USPTA Teaching Professional, Women's Daytime League Coordinator
+Kyle Buchmeier, USPTA Certified Teaching Professional, Women's Daytime League Coordinator

 “The atmosphere at InnerCity Tennis is great and the people I get to coach are a lot of fun.
 I enjoy working with players in such a friendly, welcoming space."

 Kyle has worked at ICT since 2011.
 He helps coordinate ICT's Women's Daytime League and coaches many adult and junior programs.
 He formerly served as Head Coach at Woodbury and Winona Cotter High Schools and captained the Winona State Men’s Tennis Team for three years.